– A –

 (Keats used the alliteration of ‘m’ and ‘s’)

 ♦ Allusion (lat.
-Allusio – joke, hint) – is a stylistic figure; hint by similar-sounding words or references to well-known real fact, historical episode, literary work.
+Allusio – a joke, hint) – is a stylistic figure; hint by similar-sounding words or references to well-known real fact, historical episode, literary work.

 Example from Ode to Psyche